ut-cwo/Space-time-inverse-scattering-of-translation-based-motion/README.md

 # Numerical Simulation

+**To verify the space-time inverse-scattering of translation-based motion through simulation, please follow the steps below.**

 1. Please download the Recon_corefunction folder, which contains the core functions required to run the reconstruction code.

 2. The script Main_simulation.m is used to run the simulation.
 Make sure to place this script in the same directory as the Recon_corefunction folder.
 Once everything is set up, you can run the script to reproduce the simulation results shown below.